District of Columbia Absentee Ballot Guide

 Apply for your absentee ballot

-Download and complete the DC Absentee Ballot Application.
-Mail your completed application to the DC Board of Elections and Ethics.
+Download, complete, and mail your application to the DC Board of Elections and Ethics.
 The address is on the form.
 Don't forget to sign your application!

 Complete and return your voted absentee ballot